tamarin-prover/tamarin-prover/manual/src/011_advanced-features.md

     deduction steps.

 **Level 2 (SL2)**: Transitive reduction (default)
-:   Applies transitive reduction to the less-than ordering constraints (`sLessAtoms`)
+:   Applies transitive reduction to the less-than ordering constraints
-    but preserves edges that are marked as having `Formula` or `Adversary` reasons.
+    (`sLessAtoms`) but preserves edges that are marked as having `Formula` or `Adversary` reasons.
 This significantly reduces visual clutter while retaining proof-relevant orderings.
 Level 2 is the default simplification level.

 **Level 3 (SL3)**: Full transitive reduction with adversary cluster collapsing :   Removes all transitively-implied less-than constraints without exceptions.
-It
-    collapses adversary derivation clusters by hiding internal intruder deduction steps and showing only the sink nodes that represent the derived knowledge.
-Collapsed adversary clusters are visualized as nodes with **double outlines** to distinguish them from regular nodes.
-This is the most aggressive simplification and produces the most compact graphs, but may hide some proof details that could be relevant for understanding the constraint system.
+    It collapses adversary derivation clusters by hiding internal intruder deduction steps and showing only the sink nodes that represent the derived knowledge.
+Collapsed adversary clusters are visualized as nodes with *double outlines* to distinguish them from regular nodes.
+This is the most aggressive simplification and produces the most compact graphs, but may hide some details that could be relevant for understanding the constraint system.

 #### Setting the Simplification Level in the GUI